qatarai/chat_api/README.md

 - EventType
   - 0: Config
   - 1: InputText
+  - 2: InputMedia
-  - 2: InputEnd
+  - 3: InputEnd
-  - 3: InputInterrupt
+  - 4: InputInterrupt
-  - 4: OutputInitialization
+  - 5: OutputInitialization
-  - 5: OutputStage
+  - 6: OutputStage
-  - 6: OutputContent
+  - 7: OutputContent
-  - 7: OutputContentAddition
+  - 8: OutputContentAddition
-  - 8: OutputText
+  - 9: OutputText
+  - 10: OutputMedia
-  - 9: OutputFunctionCall
+  - 11: OutputFunctionCall
-  - 10: OutputEnd
+  - 12: OutputEnd

 - InterruptType
   - 0: User
   - 1: System

 ## Notes
-- uuid refers to standard UUID string identifiers unless otherwise specified.
+- `uuid` refers to standard UUID string identifiers unless otherwise specified.
-- The 16-byte uuid fields in media Data messages are UUID identifiers scoped to a content stream, used to correlate chunks.
+- The 16-byte `uuid` fields in media `Data` messages are UUID identifiers scoped to a content stream, used to correlate chunks.
-- Audio/Video data are streamed in chunks; Text and FunctionCall payloads are not chunked.
+- Audio/Video/Text data may be streamed in chunks; FunctionCall payloads are not chunked.